 - Supply Chain disruptions - Supply chain disruptions are nothing new, and any Business Continuity Plan will undoubtedly take them into consideration.
 However, the DRI predicts that there will be a higher chance of supply chain disruptions as a result of the previously mentioned cyber threats.
 The specific prediction made by DRI is that disruption will occur affecting the supply of telecom components in Asia.
 This would have severe adverse effects on the global cell phone market, but it may not be a very realistic business continuity planning consideration for most organizations.
 This specific prediction may not be very pertinent, but the underlying cause should not be dismissed.
 The increased risk of cyber threats would not only affect the target but also any others who either import or export products and services from/to the target.
 All organizations depend on the products or services of others in some capacity and the effects of a large-scale cyber attack would be felt all around the world.
 Even though supply chain disruptions may not change in their nature, the probability of a disruption may be higher in 2019 than in the past.

 - Terrorism - DRI predicts that terrorism may make a significant return to western targets in 2019.
-This is a very scary thought to both individuals and organisations.
+This is a very scary thought to both individuals and organizations.
 Unfortunately, terror attacks are impossible to accurately predict or prevent.
-The only track of action for organisations is to ensure that their emergency management plans and procedures are fully implemented and updated.
-This prediction highlights the importance of regular tests and exercises, because being prepared to respond in situations such as terror attacks is the best that organisations can do.
+The only track of action for organizations is to ensure that their emergency management plans and procedures are fully implemented and updated.
+This prediction highlights the importance of regular tests and exercises because being prepared to respond in situations such as terror attacks is the best that organizations can do.